burgersc12/AnIRC/README.md

 Make sure to allow files permissions.
 Hit y and enter if prompted about package versions, this will download the latest version of each package.

 # Batch/Bot Download Info
-Download from either ARUTHA-BATCH (has older shows but takes a long time to load) or your chosen bot (has newest episodes as well as some older ones).
+Download from either ARUTHA-BATCH, which has older shows but takes a long time to load.

-List almost every show available on [SubsPlease Packlist](https://subsplease.org/xdcc/)
+Lists almost every show available on [SubsPlease Packlist](https://subsplease.org/xdcc/)

 # Settings